CCGS Naalak Nappaaluk

 Naalak Nappaaluk was initially expected to cost CAD$109 million, with delivery scheduled for 2017.
 However, the project's budget increased to CAD$1.28 billion, and delivery was delayed by eight years, pushing it to 2025.

 The ship was launched at Vancouver, British Columbia, in August 2024.
 Sea trials were underway as of June 2025.
 It was formally delivered to the Canadian Coast Guard at a ceremony at Vancouver Shipyards on November 13, 2025.
 Crew training is scheduled to occur in Patricia Bay, after which the vessel is scheduled to work out of the Bedford Institute of Oceanography in Dartmouth, Nova Scotia.

 Description

 The offshore oceanographic and hydrographic survey vessel is 87.9 m long overall with a beam of 17.6 m.
 Naalak Nappaaluk is certified as Polar Class 6.
 The ship has a maximum speed of 13.4 kn and a range of 12719 nmi.
 The vessel will accommodate up to 34 crew and 26 Fisheries and Oceans Canada scientists.
-Naalak Nappaaluk is officially classed as an "offshore oceanographic science vessel" (OOSV) and will be the largest dedicated science vessel in the Canadian Coast Guard fleet.
+Naalak Nappaaluk is officially classed as an "offshore oceanographic science vessel" (OOSV) and is the largest dedicated science vessel in the Canadian Coast Guard fleet.
 The CBC described the ship as "Canada's new flagship ocean research ship".